7.2. Defining Functions - How¶

 does not cause anything to happen on its own.
 It is only the instructions for what to do when

-.
+someone calls hypotenuse_length.
 So let’s add a call to the function.
 This working program

-asks for the lengths of two sides from the user and then uses those two values a
+asks for the lengths of two sides from the user and then uses those two values a and b to

-call hypotenuse_length
+call hypotenuse_length.

 Check Your Understanding